 Product Management and the resulting product roadmap are all about the features, functions, options, bells, and whistles; whatever we want to call them.
 Call them as functions for now.
 The level of complexity and scope is, of course, dependent on where the product is in its lifecycle.

 I feel it is essential to always keep the minimal viable product (MVP) concept in mind along with this “simple” question: Is this function going to bring us more net new customers?

 Another level of complexity is that existing customers that are paying for maintenance or subscription expect ongoing upgrades of existing functions as well as the addition of new functions.

 All this needs to be supported by market research not just feedback from existing customers.
-The results go into a business plan to accompany with the roadmap.
+The results go into a business plan to accompany the roadmap.

 The art of portfolio management is in determining the benefits of a function related to revenue, net new customers, updating a tech stack, UI and existing customer satisfaction to name a few.

 The result needed is that functions proposed by the product teams are prioritized across all requested functions and work for the entire portfolio.
 It also includes looking at eliminating existing functions to reduce maintenance and R&D, for example, or EOL’ing a complete product.

 The next step is Go To Market now that we have the portfolio roadmap and individual product roadmaps aligned.

 Before announcing and release a new product or product feature, many items need to be created, updated, distributed, timed and checked off.

 Website updates, marketing materials, press releases, blog postings, manuals, educational materials, sales team training, targeted ads with calls to action, customer comments, and more.